-- Restorative: soothing and relaxing, restorative yoga will rejuvenate you more than a nap or night on the couch.
+- Restorative: this soothing and relaxing, restorative yoga will rejuvenate you more than a nap or night on the couch.
 With as few as five poses in one class, this class is ideal for injury or stress rehab.
 Head to the studio for restorative yoga (“yin”) next time you need a psychological cleanse.

 - Vinyasa: similar to ashtanga and hatha, vinyasa centralizes poses around the sun salutation while maintaining a synchronized breath matched to 12 poses.
-Friendly to beginners and advanced yogis, vinyasa will strengthen your core and create connection between movement and breath.
+Friendly to beginners and advanced yogis, vinyasa will strengthen your core and create a connection between movement and breath.
 Look forward to the final relaxation pose, savasana, at the end of each class.

 - Power Yoga: taking you from one pose to the next, power yoga recruits every muscle in the body, revving up your metabolism and resulting in higher calorie burn.
 Although it is deemed the most athletic yoga style, power yoga is tough even for athletes.
 You may also hear it referred to as “vinyasa flow” due to its fluidity in movement.

 - Prenatal: perfect for moms-to-be, this practice improves posture, core strength, and breathing technique while relieving pregnancy pain.
 It is a safe and smart form of exercise to stay in shape while expecting, and a wonderful opportunity to share parenting tips!

 Other popular yoga practices not mentioned include Sivananda, Jivamukti, and Viniyoga – there are many others out there.
 You can’t go wrong with yoga – any style is sure to reap benefits!